Section 11: Safer Recruitment

 Other Checks before Interview

-If the applicant claims to have specific qualifications or experience relevant to working with children, which may not be verified by a reference, the facts should be verified by making contact with the relevant body or previous employer and any discrepancy explored during the interview.
+If the applicant claims to have specific qualifications or experience relevant to working with children and young people, which may not be verified by a reference, the facts should be verified by making contact with the relevant body or previous employer and any discrepancy explored during the interview.

 Selection of Candidates